 Mild to moderate oppositional behaviors: Such behaviors occur periodically in nearly all children and adolescents.

-Untreated attention-deficit/hyperactivity disorder (ADHD): The symptoms that resemble those of oppositional defiant disorder often resolve when ADHD is adequately treated.
+Untreated attention-deficit/hyperactivity disorder (ADHD) Attention-Deficit/Hyperactivity Disorder (ADD, ADHD) Attention-deficit/hyperactivity disorder (ADHD) is a syndrome of inattention, hyperactivity, and impulsivity.
+The 3 types of ADHD are predominantly inattentive, predominantly hyperactive/impulsive... read more : The symptoms that resemble those of oppositional defiant disorder often resolve when ADHD is adequately treated.

-Mood disorders: Irritability caused by depression can be distinguished from oppositional defiant disorder by the presence of anhedonia and neurovegetative symptoms (eg, sleep and appetite disruption); these symptoms are easily overlooked in children.
+Mood disorders: Irritability caused by depression Depressive Disorders in Children and Adolescents Depressive disorders are characterized by sadness or irritability that is severe or persistent enough to interfere with functioning or cause considerable distress.
+Diagnosis is by history and... read more can be distinguished from oppositional defiant disorder by the presence of anhedonia and neurovegetative symptoms (eg, sleep and appetite disruption); these symptoms are easily overlooked in children.

 Underlying problems (eg, family dysfunction) and coexisting disorders (eg, ADHD) should be identified and corrected.
-However, even without corrective measures or treatment, most children with ODD gradually improve over time.
+However, even without corrective measures or treatment, most children with oppositional defiant disorder gradually improve over time.

 In oppositional defiant disorder, children typically lose their temper frequently, defy adults, disregard rules, and deliberately annoy other people.